cesar-moya/cesar-moya.github.io/_posts/2020-07-08-motorizing-standup-desk.md

 - Compile and Load the code onto the Arduino using the IDE respective buttons
 - Unplug the Arduino

+*Note on usage: Please read the comments on the 'MotorControl.ino' file for detailed explanation about engaging program mode and auto-raise/auto-lower if you plan on using that feature*

 ## STEP 2: Adjust the voltage input for Arduino
 We need to adjust the output voltage from the buck converter, Arduino can handle up to 12 volts, if you feed it 29 volts I suspect you may fry it.
 To do this, simply plug in the power (using the `Barrel Jack to Cable adapter` with 2 cables) to `Vin`, look at the display on the buck converter and use the little golden screw to adjust the voltage until it reads **5v**.